 In conjunction with the Oregon State University Department of Music, provides an opportunity for participation in a jazz band.
-Note: Each class may be taken three times for credit.
-Required: Audition required.
+Note: Audition required.
 An unsuccessful audition will result in disenrollment.
+May be repeated three times for credit.

-MP 206 Pep Band
+MP 206 PEP BAND